Antisemitism in the British Labour Party: Israel–Hamas war

-Labour under Starmer suspended parliamentary candidates and MPs, including Graham Jones, Andy McDonald, Azhar Ali and Kate Osamor, for their alleged antisemitic comments during the Gaza war.
-Jones said that Britons who had gone to Israel to fight for the Israel Defense Forces "should be locked up".
+In early 2024, Labour (under Starmer) suspended parliamentary candidates and MPs, including Graham Jones, Andy McDonald, Azhar Ali and Kate Osamor, for their alleged antisemitic comments during the Gaza war; Jones said that Britons who had gone to Israel to fight for the Israel Defense Forces "should be locked up".
+Ali said that Israel deliberately allowed the 7 October Hamas attack to happen so it can justify invading Gaza.
+McDonald used the phrase "between the river and the sea", widely acknowledged as a call for the destruction of Israel.
 Osamor wrote of an "international duty" to remember the victims of the Holocaust and that "more recent genocides in Cambodia, Rwanda, Bosnia and now Gaza" should be remembered.

 In August 2024, Jewish members of Labour sent a letter to Starmer, accusing him and his party of actions worsening antisemitism.
+The actions specified in the Labour Against Antisemitism letter included the government dropping its objections to the International Criminal Court case against Israeli prime minister Benjamin Netanyahu and Israeli defence minister Yoav Gallant, its plans to formally recognize Palestinian statehood and proposing an arms embargo on Israel.

+In its antisemitism report published in August 2024, the Community Security Trust set that Labour related antisemitic discourse post 7 October 2023 included conspiracy theories, alleging that Jews/Israel controlled Starmer or internal party disciplinary processes, taken against supporters of Jeremy Corbyn.

 In October 2025, the Mayor of London, Sadiq Khan, sparked controversy for suggesting that the chant "from the river to the sea" at pro-Palestinian marches, which critics say calls for the destruction of the Jewish state, was not inherently antisemitic.
 His remark drew criticism from several public figures, including Labour Against Anti-Semitism co-director Alex Hearn, who stated: "For two years, Sadiq Khan's London has been the scene of marches which have given a platform for virulent anti-Jewish racism and threatened the peace and safety of the Jewish community," adding that "listening to Jewish voices calling out this hateful chant would be a good place for him to start to undo the damage."